jozefv-git/SleepLog/README.md

 # SleepLog

 SleepLog is easy to use application for record the sleep quality with possibility to sort and update the records.
-Records are stored locally in the device.
+Records are stored locally in the device. **Min sdk to run application on android device is 30 - Android 11**
 ## Update for 2024 in sleepLogRefactor2024

  ### Functionality